 Here are a few examples of content that you could put into a group coaching program:

-- Live group coaching calls, where group members listen and share
+- Live group coaching calls, where group members listen and share (an essential part of group coaching!)

 - An online forum where the group can ask questions and network with each other